 Dr. Brown and Dr. Gilad’s results showed that ATR is hyperactive in cancer cells compared to normal cells, suggesting that ATR performs a vital function without which cancer cells could be destroyed.
 In 2010, they published their findings, concluding that a drug that would reduce ATR would be an effective treatment against certain cancers.

 Atrin was then established in 2012 to develop best-in-class drugs inhibiting ATR, and efficiently destroy cancer cells.
-Atrin’s lead compound, ATRN-119, is expected to enter human clinical trials in 2019.
+Atrin’s lead compound, ATRN-119, is expected to enter human clinical trials in early 2021.

 ATRN-119 has demonstrated a clearly differentiated tolerability profile across multiple species (mouse, rat, dogs), with negligible anemia or neutropenia at human equivalent doses of 1 gram per day.